iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 In terms of computational expressiveness, nothing changes.
 What the processor sees is the same in both unstructured and structured programming.
-The benefit lies in the _programmer's expressivenes_.
+The benefit lies in the programmer's expressiveness.
 With more specific statements, it becomes easier to write larger, more complex programs as well as properly debug them.